 Kirkland Signature Chicken Bone Broth at Costco

-Costco’s chicken bone broth contains 6 resealable cartons of 32 fluid ounces.
-The bone broth is made with slow cooked bones from organic & cage free chickens.
+The Costco chicken bone broth contains 6 resealable cartons of 32 fluid ounces.
+The bone broth is made with slow-cooked bones from organic & cage-free chickens.

 Great Shelf life

-The Kirkland Signature Sipping Bone Broth can be stored at room temperature for up to 12 months but will need to be refrigerated for 7 days once opened.
+Kirkland Signature’s Sipping Bone Broth can be stored at room temperature for up to 12 months but will need to be refrigerated for 7 days once opened.

 Broth vs Stock

-A rather simple definition or explanation of the differences between broth and stock is that stock is made with bones and the carcass of chicken, while broth is made with bones, meat, vegetables, and even seasonings.
+A rather simple definition or explanation of the differences between broth and stock is that stock is made with bones and chicken carcass, while broth is made with bones, meat, vegetables, and even seasonings.

 Stock is usually left unseasoned and meant to be used as an ingredient in another dish, while broth is considered the final product and can be consumed as is.

 Chicken Bone Broth vs Bone Broth - Fancy Marketing Name?

 After way too much time researching the difference, I still only have a general idea of the difference between chicken broth and chicken bone broth.
 There is a lot of conflicting information out there.